geetharajesh87/MLassignment2/README.md

 ---

 ## Problem Statement
-Predict whether a credit card client will default on payment in the next month based on demographic, credit history, and billing/payment features.
+Forecast whether a credit card customer is likely to default on their payment in the upcoming month using demographic information, credit history, and billing and repayment data.

 ## Dataset Description
 - Source: UCI/Kaggle (see link above)